deeplearning4j/deeplearning4j/Deeplearning4J-ETL-UserGuide.md

 ---

-# DeepLearning4J: ETL Users Guide
+# DeepLearning4J: ETL User Guide

 Data can come from many sources and in many types: log files, text documents, tabular data, images and video are a few examples.
 When working with neural nets, the end goal is to convert each data type into a collection of numerical values in a MultiDimensional Array.